xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 Logical Operators:
 ==================

-For Logical Operators we allow trailing characters and also allow non-number arguments.
+For Logical Operators we allow trailing characters,non-number arguments and empty arguments.
-For reason why we do this, consult the Numeric Operators section.
+Reason is that logical operators compare their arguments based on whether they are empty or not.
+Ex: not returns true for empty string and false otherwise.

 $and{...}
 	logical short-cutting "and" of its arguments - evaluates